 Approximately $100,000 per year is available to finance projects that protect public drinking water sources.
 Grant supported projects can include those that address drinking water quality, quantity, and/or education

 Who is Eligible: Political subdivisions, in Nebraska, that operate a public water system serving a population of 10,000 or less that can show financial hardship.

 Matching Contribution Required: There is a 10% match requirement..

 Who to Contact: Source Water Protection Grants Program (402) 471-6988.

-Time Requirements: The invitation for proposals is typically released in March or April each year.
+Time Requirements: The invitation for proposals is typically released in late winter or early spring each year.

 Supporting Regulations: Safe Drinking Water Act, Section 1452(k).